-A Senate committee harshly criticized top officials at UnitedHealth Group and subsidiary Ingenix over out-of-network physician payments, a contentious issue that has resulted in some $500 million in settlements and ongoing lawsuits.
+A Senate committee harshly criticized top officials at UnitedHealth Group and subsidiary Ingenix over out-of-network physician payments, a contentious issue that has resulted in half a billion dollars in settlements and ongoing lawsuits.
 Sen. Jay Rockefeller (D-W.Va.), chairman of the Senate Commerce, Science and Transportation Committee, convened the hearing, saying there are still a lot of questions that have not been answered.

 UnitedHealth reached a settlement with New York Attorney General Andrew Cuomo in January and agreed to stop running the Ingenix databases that Cuomo said unfairly charged patients for out-of-network claims and underreimbursed physicians.
 UnitedHealth also agreed to pay $350 million to settle class-action lawsuits brought by the American Medical Association and others.

 Stephen Hemsley, president and CEO of Minnetonka, Minn.-based UnitedHealth Group and Andy Slavitt, CEO of Ingenix, said they wanted to move on from the scandal.
 We are interested in creating a much more constructive relationship with the healthcare industry, Hemsley said.
 The two men admitted no wrongdoing.
 We would not have signed an agreement that contained accusations of fraud, Slavitt said.